Best treadmill: top running machines for home workouts

 Reasons to avoid

 However, if you decide not to take out an iFit subscription, you can use the machine without the app and find a free workout online or exercise at your own pace.
-The ProForm Pro 9000 has all the design features you'd expect at this price range—a responsive 22-inch color touchscreen, ample space for drinks and devices, and a powerful two-speed fan.
+The ProForm Pro 9000 has all the design features you'd expect at this price range—a responsive 22-inch color touchscreen, ample space for drinks and devices, and a two-speed fan.

 We appreciated the usability of the quick speed and incline controls, making it easy to change the intensity of your walk or run.
 The two-inch speakers and MP3/iPod compatible port will please people who love working out without their favorite tunes, and when you're finished, you can fold the treadmill away with a bit of help from the shock-assisted lift mechanism.

-- Read our full ProForm Pro 9000 review
+Read our full ProForm Pro 9000 review.

-5. ProForm City L6
+6. ProForm City L6

 Specifications